jpmcglone/jpmcglone/_posts/2019-10-04-you-absolutely-have-free-speech.md

 In this post, I am not going to go too deeply into where rights come from, but I will make this little aside:

 *Ask your friends where our rights come from.
-The answer they give you tell you what they bend the knee to--what their God is--and I don't trust anybody who thinks my rights come from the government.*
+The answer they give you tells you what they bend the knee to--what their God is--and I don't trust anybody who thinks my rights come from the government.*

 A crucial aspect of human rights, regardless of where they come from, is:
 > Your rights end where mine begin